Power News We love to talk!

 Commenting on this major win, Avantha Group Company CG’s CEO and Managing Director, Mr. Laurent Demortier said, “We thank KEPCO for this opportunity to collaborate with them once again in building their national transmission system.
 The high efficiency and reliability of our products make us the preferred partner of national utilities in the development of their country’s electricity network.
 This order reaffirms CG’s focus in making India an export hub leveraging its value proposition of world-class domestic manufacturing facilities, indigenous technology, customised solutions and high quality equipment”.

 Avantha Group Company CG is a global pioneering leader in the management and application of electrical energy.
 With more than 15,000 employees across its operations in around 85 countries, CG provides electrical products, systems and services for utilities, power generation, industries, and consumers.
 The company is organized into four business groups: Power, Industrial, Automation, and Consumer.

 The Avantha Group’s entities in diversified sectors include Crompton Greaves (power transmission and distribution equipment and services), BILT (paper and pulp), The Global Green Company Limited (food processing), Biltech Building Elements Limited (infrastructure), Avantha Power (energy), Avantha Business Solutions Limited (IT and ITES), and Jg Glass (glass containers).
 With a global footprint, the Group operates in 90 countries with more than 25,000 employees worldwide.

-- Power demand in November drops 25% Read more
+- Power demand to grow 6.2 per cent in 12th Plan: Crisil Read more